webuum/webuum-docs/docs/docs/parts.md

 # Parts

-Working with DOM nodes inside a custom element can get messy — especially when you need to repeatedly query selectors with querySelector or getElementById.
+Working with DOM nodes inside a custom element can get messy — especially when you need to repeatedly query selectors with `querySelector` or `getElementById`.
 Webuum introduces a Parts system that makes this much simpler and more maintainable.

 Parts are essentially named references to DOM elements inside your component.
-They work similarly to ref in Vue or @ViewChild in Angular, but are based entirely on web standards.
+They work similarly to `ref` in Vue, but are based entirely on web standards.

 ## Defining Parts